david-barbion/visitor-maps/readme.txt

 Yes, please read [How to update a translation of Visitor Maps for WordPress](http://www.fastsecurecontactform.com/update-translation-visitor-maps)

 ## Changelog

+= 1.5.8.6 =
+- (28 Dec 2014) - Improved timezone compliance with WP.
+- bing bot is recognized now.
+- some minor bug fixes.

 = 1.5.8.5 =
 - (15 May 2014) - Removed themefuse ad